veliovgroup/josk/docs/meteor.md

 NPM `josk` package can be used in Meteor environment just perfectly fine since it's server-only Node.js package.

-If Meteor.js packages are preferred in you project/environment follow this document to install JoSk as `ostrio:cron-jobs` [Atmosphere](https://atmospherejs.com/ostrio/cron-jobs) or  [Packosphere](https://packosphere.com/ostrio/cron-jobs) package
+If Meteor.js packages are preferred in your project/environment follow this document to install JoSk as `ostrio:cron-jobs` [Atmosphere](https://atmospherejs.com/ostrio/cron-jobs) or  [Packosphere](https://packosphere.com/ostrio/cron-jobs) package

 ## Install